willkg/socorro-siggen/README.rst

                                        // minidump through minidump-stackwalk.
 If you're not
                                        // using minidump-stackwalk, you can ignore this.

+    reason: <string>,                  // Optional, The crash_info type value.
+This can indicate
+                                       // the crash was a OOM.

     moz_crash_reason: <string>,        // Optional, This is the MOZ_CRASH_REASON value.
 This
                                        // doesn't affect anything unless the value is
                                        // "MOZ_RELEASE_ASSERT(parentBuildID == childBuildID)".